google/exposure-notifications-server/docs/deploying.md

     1. Remember which repo you used.
 You will need to set the repo owner (e.g. 'google') and name (e.g. 'exposure-notifications-server') as variables in the `terraform apply`

 1. Log in to gcloud using `gcloud auth login && gcloud auth application-default login` (this will open two authentication windows in your web browser).
+NOTE: you may need to `unset GOOGLE_APPLICATION_CREDENTIALS` as that takes precedence over the gcloud login.

 1. Change to this directory and run `terraform init`.
 Terraform will automatically download the plugins required to execute this code.